waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 has n, :links, through: Resource
 ```

 Doing so should make your tests go green.
-For safety's sake, immediately switch back to `auto_upgrade!` (see further activities below for implementing the best practice for this).

 ## Further Activities: